Ultimate Money Saving Tips

 More on Switching

-I use the Topcashback comparison tools to give me information on the best deals, plus I get rewarded with a chunk of cashback.
+I use the Topcashback comparison tools to give me information on the best deals on insurance, phone and broadband.
+Plus I get rewarded with a chunk of cashback.
 It pays to do some research here.
 And it’s always worth switching.
-Last year alone I saved £1000 though out the twelve months reducing my costs for house, car & travel insurance.
+Last year alone I saved £1000 reducing my costs for house, car & travel insurance.
 Plus, switching my landline, broadband and TV services.

 Cashback is one of my favourite ways to get free money on the purchases that I make on a regular basis.
-Topcashback has been regularly used for 4 years now and my total earnings are very close to £2000.
+Top Cashback has been my cash back site of choice who I have used for ten years now and my total savings are £6,500!
 I use if for all my annual renewals as mentioned already.
-Its used to book any Expedia holidays get an extra 5% discount.
-I use it when we order dominos!
-Literally everything and anything I buy online I always check Topcashback to see if there is cashback available and most of the time there is.
+Everything and anything I buy online I always check Top Cashback to see if there is cashback available and most of the time there is.

 Getting rid of clutter